WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 # BTCR v0.1 Decisions

-Authors: Dan Pape, Ryan Grant, Christopher Allen, Kim Duffy, Anthony Ronning, Ganesh Annan, Wolf McNally
+Authors: Kim Hamilton Duffy, Dan Pape, Ryan Grant, Christopher Allen, Anthony Ronning, Ganesh Annan, Wolf McNally

 ## Abstract

-This paper describes the authors' design decisions that will enable us to lock down BTCR v0.1.
-These decisions will apply to the upcoming v0.1 BTCR method specification and the v0.1 BTCR reference implemmentation.
+The Bitcoin Reference (BTCR) DID method supports DIDs using the Bitcoin blockchain.
+This method has been under development through Rebooting Web of Trust events and hackathons over the past year.
+The BTCR method's reliance on the Bitcoin blockchain presents both advantages and design challenges.
+During RWOT7, the authors made a number of design decisions, which are largely scope-cutting in nature, in order to lock down an MVP version, which we'll refer to as v0.1.
+This paper documents those decisions, which will apply to the upcoming v0.1 BTCR method specification and associated v0.1 BTCR reference implementation.

-These decisions are largely scope-cutting in nature, but also are conventions/design decisions to simplify open questions of past papers, described TODO: link.

 The designs include:
 - What's out of scope
 - Credential schema and content
 - Wallet functionality
 - BTCR semantics

+## Background

 ## Out of scope